Mengel Natural History Society 2025-2026

 February 27, 2026 Friday 7:30 PM

 "Local Science Students Symposium" Sponsored by Nolde Forest EE Center and Mengel Natural History Society."
 Programs by local students showing how their research investigations have added to our knowledge of nature.
-Programs to be announced closer to February.

 Some time in late February or March.